claesmnyberg/mitm-ssl/ReadMe.md

   this tool might cause.

---[ Credits

-  The decode routines used (HTTP, LDAP, FTP, IMAP, IRC, POP3 and SMTP) are taken from dsniff-2.3 (and in some cases slightly modified), credits to Dug Song <dugsong@monkey.org> who wrote dsniff.

 --[ What is this?

   This is a tool for performing Man In The Middle attacks against SSL services.